-HRC has continued tracking detections of barred owls (Strix varia), as did the previous landowner, since the species began responding to spotted owl calls on surveys starting in about 1991 (Map 2).
 Given the evidence from Washington, Oregon, and other regions of California that barred owls can have a very significant impact on occupancy and breeding of spotted owls (Anthony et al. 2004, Courtney et al. 2004, USFWS 2008, USFWS 2011b), HRC remains concerned about the potential for barred owls to disrupt the management goals of the HCP for spotted owls.
 In fact, the Service has recognized that barred owls appear to be a greater threat to the recovery of spotted owls than was envisioned at the time of the spotted owl listing in 1990, and as a result has recommended immediate and coordinated action (USFWS 2008, USFWS 2011b).

 Barred owl activity in the study area continues to indicate that there are established barred owl territories that are reproductively active.
-In 2013, there was an increase in the total number of barred owl detections with 47 total detections in 2013 vs. 36 total detections in 2012 (Figure 1).
-One barred owl nesting attempt was confirmed in 2013.
-Barred owls were detected during the 2013 survey season in areas that were not previously known to be occupied by barred owls.
+In 2014, there was a decrease in the total number of barred owl detections with 27 total detections, compared to 47 total detections in 2013 (Figure 1).
+One barred owl nesting attempt was confirmed in 2014.
+In contrast to previous years when we have detected barred owls in new areas, during the 2014 survey season barred owls were detected only in areas that have been previously occupied by barred owls.

-Similar to the 2010-2012 seasons, we utilized electronic calling devices with recordings of both spotted owl and barred owl calls for approximately 862 of the 2,524 surveys (~34%).
-Very preliminary indications are that results of these integrated surveys may be promising in terms of eliciting both spotted and barred owl response when either or both species is present.
+Similar to the 2010-2013 seasons, we utilized electronic calling devices with recordings of both spotted owl and barred owl calls for 598 of the 2,425 monitoring surveys (~25%).
+Preliminary indications are that results of these integrated surveys may be promising in terms of eliciting both spotted and barred owl response when either or both species is present.